 5. Weight Gain

-There is a common complaint about weight gain in the starting days of use of birth control pills.
-This weight gain is usually temporary and is often due to water retention rather than actual weight gain.
+There is a common complaint about weight gain in the early days of using birth control pills.
+This weight gain is usually temporary and is often due to water retention rather than actual fat increase.

-More often, the pill that has the high dose of estrogen causes this side effect.
+More often, the pill that has a high dose of estrogen causes this side effect.
 A high estrogen level can affect appetite and promote water retention.
-It may lead to fat deposits in the thigh, hips and breasts.
+It may lead to fat deposits in the thighs, hips, and breasts.

 6. Yeast Infection

-A vaginal infection is caused by the higher level of estrogen level which is due to the changes in the balance of the hormones in the body.
+A vaginal infection is caused by the higher level of estrogen, which leads to changes in hormonal balance.

-The vaginal infection may lead to itching, burning, soreness or irritation in sensitive areas like the vagina and vulva is another uncomfortable side of te birth control pills.
+The vaginal infection may lead to itching, burning, soreness, or irritation in sensitive areas like the vagina and vulva — another uncomfortable side effect of birth control pills.

 According to a University of Michigan School of Public Health study published in 2006, the risk for a yeast infection was doubled by use of oral contraceptives and tripled by spermicides.

-For women having poorly controlled diabetes, a diet high in sugar or alcohol, or a weakened immune system the risk will get even higher.
+For women with poorly controlled diabetes, a diet high in sugar or alcohol, or a weakened immune system, the risk is even higher.

 7. Mood Swing